wsc92/dotfiles/README.md

 ##### To fix this
 + open a terminal super + enter
-+ navigate to the config folder
++ navigate to the sddm config folder
     + ```cd /etc/sddm.conf.d```
     + ```ls```
     + there should be two files default and one that starts with KDE